Automatic mutual recognition for occupational licences

 AMR commenced in Tasmania on 22 December 2021.
 At this time, the scheme was only available for a limited number of occupations across the participating states and territories.

-From 1 July 2022, AMR now applies to a wide range of licensed occupations across participating states and territories.
+AMR applies to a wide range of licensed occupations across participating states and territories.
 Tasmania has exempted AMR from applying to some occupations.
 However, it is expected that they will become part of the scheme over time.

 Interstate workers from a participating state or territory can now work in Tasmania if they are licensed for a wide range of occupations.
 A list of the occupations within the AMR scheme in Tasmania can be found here.
 This list will be updated as more occupational licences are included in the scheme over time.